 DATA DRIVEN DESIGN, DELIVERY & PROCUREMENT

+Pattern are one of the few architectural practices in the UK to be BIM Level 2 accredited.
 Our practice has adopted BIM technology since its inception, embracing the benefits of early design integration, coordination and collaboration with all members of the project team.
 Our projects involve close, integrated teamwork with major engineering and construction management firms across the globe.

 Collaboration with clients, consultants and suppliers is central to our working methodology and allows us to work at various scales, in several sectors, and with different disciplines.
-Early 3D design and validation is used to assist coordination and facilitate clash detection – identifying critical interface issues before construction, and minimising the risks associated with redesign and over-estimating cost.
+Early 3D design and validation are used to assist coordination and facilitate clash detection – identifying critical interface issues before construction, and minimising the risks associated with the redesign and over-estimating cost.

 Pattern uses the latest industry-standard software solutions – including Revit, Rhino and Grasshopper, 3DSMax, Navisworks and Ecotect – to develop culturally and climatically responsive architecture that inspires.